 The item is successfully unarchived and is moved back to its original folder.
 In this case it's returned to the root level of the repository.

-To unarchive an item from the Content Library, choose "Unarchive" from the item's contextual menu as shown in the image below.
-The "Girl in a hat" item will be restored to its previous location in the Content Library.
+To unarchive an item from the content library, navigate to the Archive folder, then choose "Unarchive" from the item's contextual menu.
+In this example, the "Girl in hat" item will be restored to its previous location in the content library.

 Archiving slotsLink copied!